Morocco High School Service Program

-Awaken your senses with a journey through the vibrant markets, walled cities, and dramatic landscapes of Morocco.
+Looking for a high school service trip that is a truly unique and immersive experience?
+Join our Morocco summer program and awaken your senses with a journey through the vibrant markets, walled cities, and dramatic landscapes of Morocco.
 This country’s compelling and complex cultural history offers a fascinating introduction to Northern Africa.
+Get hands-on community service experience working with local artisans on this volunteer travel program.
+From riding camels through the Sahara Desert to cooking Moroccan food, this is the adventure travel trip of a lifetime!

 We arrive at the Casablanca airport and then transfer by private bus to Fes, where we settle into our hotel in the old medina of Fes.
 A location like nowhere else in the world, Fes is the perfect spot to hold our orientation.
 Over the next two days, we jump into learning about Morocco’s culture, history, and current economy, as seen through the lens of entrepreneurship, artisanship, and tourism.
 We will take an Arabic class of essential words and expressions, as well as tour the old medina, which is a UNESCO world heritage site!